Rubirizi: Location

 Rubirizi lies just south of the Equator, along the Kikorongo–Ishaka Road.
 This location is approximately 97 km, by road, northwest of Mbarara, the largest city in Ankole sub-region.
-Rubirizi is located approximately 364 km, by road, southwest of Kampala, the capital of Uganda and the largest city in that country.
+Rubirizi is located approximately 364 km, by road, southwest of Kampala, Uganda's capital largest city.
 The coordinates of the town are: 00°15'58.0"S, 30°06'25.0"E (Latitude:-0.266111; Longitude:30.106944).
 Rubirizi is located at an average elevation of 1764 m, above sea level.

 Population

-The 2014 population census, enumerated the population of Rubirizi Town at 8,204.
-In 2015, the population of the own was projected at 8,300 people.
-In 2020, the mid-year population of the town was projected at 9,100 people.
-It was calculated that the population of the town grew at an average annual rate of 1.9 percent between 2015 and 2020.
+The 2014 population census enumerated Rubirizi Town's population at 8,204.
+In 2015, the town's population was projected at 8,300.
+By mid-2020, the town's population was projected at 9,100.
+It was calculated that the town's population grew at an average annual rate of 1.9 percent between 2015 and 2020.

 Points of interest

-The following points of interest are found within the town limits or close to its edges: (a) The headquarters of Rubirizi District Administration (b) The offices of Rubirizi Town Council (c) Rubirizi Central Market: The largest fresh-produce market in the town (d) The Ntungamo-Kasese Highway: The highway passes through the town in a general north to south direction and (e) A branch of Bank of Africa Uganda.
+The following points of interest are found within or close to the town limits: (a) The headquarters of Rubirizi District Administration (b) The offices of Rubirizi Town Council (c) Rubirizi Central Market: The largest fresh-produce market in the town (d) The Ntungamo-Kasese Highway: The highway passes through the town in a general north to south direction and (e) A branch of Bank of Africa Uganda.